The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 But Perry added that even among Democrats there is a wide-ranging debate about the best way to implement policies to fight racism and discrimination.
 Most liberals — even most Americans — believe that dismantling racism and addressing police brutality is important, he said.
 But the appropriate path to those end goals remains a source of conflict, as evidenced by the Minneapolis decision to maintain a traditional police force.

 “Progressive values are of significant importance to the Democrats.
-But it’s clear that outside of perhaps the east and the west coast, how those progressive values are implemented, or even agreed upon by progressives or liberals or Democrats themselves varies,” he said.
+But it’s clear that outside of perhaps the East and the West Coast, how those progressive values are implemented, or even agreed upon by progressives or liberals or Democrats, themselves varies,” he said.
 “And that’s what we saw in Minneapolis.”

 President Biden, in his first remarks since the election results, on Wednesday acknowledged some of the factors that led to Democratic defeats.
-But he did less to engage on worries among Black voters that his party is not doing enough to rebut Republicans on cultural issues or tenuous claims that White students in K-12 public schools are being taught that they bare some responsibility for the country’s racist past.
+But he did less to engage on worries among Black voters that his party is not doing enough to rebut Republicans on cultural issues or tenuous claims that White students in K-12 public schools are being taught that they bear some responsibility for the country’s racist past.

 “Well, I think that the whole answer is just to speak the truth.
 Lay out where we are,” Biden said.
 “Look, I’m convinced that if you look at everything from my view on [the] criminal justice system to my view on equal opportunity, to my view on economic issues and all the things they have and what I’ve pushing in legislation — each of the elements are overwhelmingly popular.
 We have to speak to them, though.
 We have to speak them and explain them.”